 You need to maintain moderately warm temperatures to encourage blooms in the Jade plant.

-Bring the plant indoors during frosty nights as temperature extremities can be detrimental to them.
+Bring the plant indoors during frosty nights as temperature extremities can be harsh for them.

-The Jade plant will start producing buds around the shortest days of the year and flowering from late winter to early spring.
+The Jade plant will start producing buds around the year’s shortest days and flowering from late winter to early spring.

 During this period, maintain the temperature around 50-60°F (10-15°C).